javaee/metro-jax-ws/jaxws-ri/samples/fromwsdl_secure/Readme.txt

  Note: keystoreFile and keystorePass values

-* self-signed certificate keystore/truststore for client and server.
+* Create self-signed certificate keystore/truststore for client and server. cd $JAXWS_HOME/samples/fromwsdl_secure/etc/certs

-Generate a self-signed cert for tomcat server
+--Generate a self-signed cert for tomcat server

 keytool.exe -genkey -alias self -keyalg RSA -storepass server -keypass server -dname "cn=localhost" -keystore tomcat.keystore

+Note: The use of localhost indicates that client and server are running on the same machine.
+If the server is on a remote machine
+      the server fully qualified domain name will be used.

-Now for the client export self-signed key from the server tomcat.keystore to give to the client as a certificate to import.
+--Now for the client export self-signed key from the server tomcat.keystore to give to the client as a certificate to import.

 keytool.exe -export -rfc -alias self -file tomcat.certificate -keystore tomcat.keystore -storepass server -keypass server

-On the client, import the tomcat.cer into a client created keystore.
+--On the client, import the tomcat.certificate into a client created keystore.

 keytool.exe -import -noprompt -trustcacerts -alias self -file tomcat.certificate -keystore client.keystore -storepass client

+Note: -keystore option creates the client.keystore file.

+The keystore and certificates will be in the certs directory.
+Copy the certs directory to $CATALINA_HOME.
+Note: Make sure the keystoreFile and the keystorePass are defined with the SSL HTTP/1.1 connector.